FozzieUK/FoxESS-Canbus-Protocol/README.md

 > 0x1871 [0x01,  0x00,  0x01,  0x00,  0x02,  0x00,  0x00,  0x00]
 >
 > 0x1871 [0x01,  0x00,  0x01,  0x00,  0x04,  0x00,  0x00,  0x00]

+These messages are only sent after BMS communications is established (a valid response to a poll request), they are sent together as a pair (100mS apart).
+They are sent by the inverter every 3 seconds and is the poll message for the bms to send extended data for individual cell data - bms_send_pack_cell_volts and bms_send_pack_cell_temps.

 ### Response frames (cell mv values)